 Start each day with half a juiced lemon in water to cleanse the system.
 Include in your diet, Tofu – try the flavoured ones, chickpeas, beans and lentils for fat-free protein that will also boost your fibre intake.
 Wheat free pasta, rice cakes, corn cakes, Ryveta, hummus, big salads – try sprinkling with a little seaweed for added iodine and juicy avocados stuffed with prawns in a mixture of lime, garlic and fresh live yoghurt.

-To boost your memory, ease your aches and pains and cure the winter blues eat plenty of imagesTCB41IO5fresh oily fish such as mackerel, tuna and salmon.
+To boost your memory, ease your aches and pains and cure the winter blues eat plenty of fresh oily fish such as mackerel, tuna and salmon.
 Try sprouting some beans to use in salads and stir fries, Add sunflower seeds and pumpkin seeds to dishes for added zinc, selenium and essential fatty acids.

 For maximum nutritional benefit eat fruits and vegetables grown locally and go organic whenever possible.